GSA-Forecaster: Forecasting Graph-Based Time-Dependent Data with Graph Sequence Attention: GSA-Forecaster Graph Sequence Attention

 where $\bm{\mu}$ and $Q$ are the mean and precision matrix of the distribution.

-The precision matrix $Q$ characterizes the relations between data at different nodes.
-It can be estimated by solving \textit{\rone{g}raphical \rone{l}asso} \cite{Graphical_Lasso}, a sparse-penalized maximum likelihood estimator.
-After estimating the precision matrix $Q$, Forecaster uses it to calculate the conditional correlation between the data of every two nodes \cite{gu2007learning, Forecaster}.
-A conditional correlation with large absolute value reveals the \rone{spatial} dependency between two nodes and hence an edge is introduced to connect them.
+The precision matrix \( Q \) characterizes the relationships between data at different nodes and can be estimated using the graphical lasso~\cite{Graphical_Lasso}, a sparse-penalized maximum likelihood estimator.
+Once \( Q \) is estimated, GSA-Forecaster leverages it to compute the conditional correlation between the data at every pair of nodes~\cite{gu2007learning, Forecaster}: